- Blog Post 5 – Audio Profile (Raw and Edited) Due Tonight by 11:59 p.m. Submit blog URL to WyoCourses.

 - “The don’ts?
 Don’t tweet angry, vengeful or drunk.
 Always be yourself.” — @tomfordyce, chief sports writer @BBCSport

-We will practice live-tweeting another speech: Emma Watson’s speech about gender equality to the UN.
+We will practice live-tweeting a speech: Emma Watson’s speech about gender equality to the UN.